reach-sh/reach-lang/docs/src/tut/wfs/index.md

     > For consistency, output in this tutorial reflects `{!cmd} REACH_CONNECTOR_MODE=ALGO`.

     :::note
     Where does the DApp run?
-    In a local "devnet" environment, the Reach Compiler, the consensus network devnets, your application, and the smart contract run on your computer in Docker containers instantiated from Reach Docker images.
+    In a local "devnet" environment, the Reach compiler, the consensus network devnets, your application, and the smart contract run on your computer in Docker containers instantiated from Reach Docker images.
     A devnet refers to Reach's Dockerized developer network that allows developers to rapidly test their DApp.
     :::